Origin

 Ecological Impact

+Listed as a Category I invasive species for all regions of Florida by the Florida Invasive Species Council and listed as a prohibited aquatic plant and Noxious Weed by the Florida Department of Agriculture and Consumer Services.
 Grows extremely fast, producing dense stands that displace native plants, diminish animal habitat, and provide little food for wildlife (Laroche 1994b).
 Has become abundant in pine flatwoods, sawgrass marshes, and cypress swamps of south Florida (Nelson 1994).
 Now recognized internationally as a threat to the Florida Everglades, a World Heritage Site and International Biosphere Reserve (D. C. Schmitz, 1994 Congressional testimony)

 Description